gary-archer/oauth.websample.final/deployment/README.md

 ./deploy.sh
 ```

-See the [Cloud Web Content Delivery](https://authguidance.com/2018/12/02/spa-content-deployment/) blog post for the production deployment design.
+See the [Cloud Web Content Delivery](https://authguidance.com/2018/12/02/spa-content-deployment/) blog post for the final web deployment.

 ## docker